Pekka Buttler, April 2020

 This short article exists as the result of two forces: The terminological confusion existing around terms like ‘vintage lenses’ and ‘classic lenses’ and my professionally derived penchant for trying to define terms and construct typologies and classifications.
 Nevertheless, I hope some may feel these musings to be of interest.

-There is growing interest in what some would consider a Frankensteinian union: The combining use of state-of-the-art modern digital cameras (both still and video cameras) with old, even very old lenses (in some cases even lenses which were never meant for use on cameras).
+There is growing interest in what some would consider a Frankensteinian union: The combining use of state-of-the-art modern digital cameras (both still and video cameras) with old, even very old lenses (in some cases even lenses that were never meant for use on cameras).

-In many ways this seems to be a perverse union: Using fully manual lenses on camera bodies which are equipped with all the latest finesses, like 40Mpix+ resolution, contrast detect AF, 4K video, facial recognition and in-body-image stabilization.
+In many ways this seems to be a perverse union: Using fully manual lenses on camera bodies that are equipped with all the latest finesses, like 40Mpix+ resolution, contrast detect AF, 4K video, facial recognition and in-body-image stabilization.
 Still, for some this union makes total sense, but the discussion is somewhat marred by the confusing and less-than-systematic use of terminology.

 This short article sets forth the terminology used throughout this site.
 Thus, while this short text exists mostly for the benefit of our readers, we would not mind if others would adopt some of the terms outlined below…

 What’s wrong with referring to lenses as vintage or classic?

 When discussing adapting lenses, we’re actually discussing a very broad field.
 Furthermore, there is a lot of confusion, that is due to that the terms we’re using are both less than clear in their significance, while also not being well suitable.